Scauting-Burgum/ScautDB/README.md

 # ScautDB
-Een abstracte database-library voor SQLite.
+An abstract database-library for SQLite in Python.